School of Arts and Humanities

 Distinguished Research Scholar: Bonnie Pitman @

 Senior Lecturers: Zafar Anjum @, Barbara Baker @, Diane Durant @, Kelly P. Durbin @, Kathryn C. Evans @, Janece Glauser @, Dianne Goode @, Melissa Hernandez-Katz @, Thomas M. Lambert @, Kathy Lingo @, Mary Medrick @, Greg L. Metz @, Christopher (Chris) Ryan @, Monica M. Saba @, Linda Salisbury @, Jeffrey Schulze @, Betty H. Wiesepape @, Noah Zisman @

 Major Core Course: 3 semester credit hours

-Students are expected to complete this course as early as possible in their programs.
+Students are expected to complete this course within their first two semesters of enrollment.

 Electives in History (HIST) or History of Ideas (HUHI): 24 semester credit hours

 Twenty-four semester credit hours chosen from graduate courses in HIST or HUHI, at least fifteen of which must be in HIST courses.
 Normally no more than six semester credit hours of independent study are applicable to the degree plan.